Assassin's mace

 An assassin's mace (杀手锏 (Shāshǒujiǎn)) is a legendary ancient Chinese weapon.
+It is now used metaphorically to describe certain Chinese weapons systems.
 The term has its roots in ancient Chinese folklore, which recounts how a hero wielding such a weapon managed to overcome a far more powerful adversary.
-"Shashou Jian" was a club with which the assassin incapacitated his enemy, suddenly and totally, instead of fighting him according to the rules.
-According to many military analysts, the term is now used in China to describe a specific type of military system that demonstrates asymmetrical warfare and anti-access/area denial capabilities to counter the United States, though whether "assassin's mace" refers to a defined class of weapons or is merely used in the Chinese government to describe these weapons is disputed.
+The eponymous assassin's mace was a club which was used to break an enemy's blade in combat, or a hand mace that could impact through an enemy's armor.
+According to American military analysts, the term is now used in China to describe a specific type of military system that demonstrates asymmetrical warfare and anti-access/area denial capabilities to counter the United States.
+Whether assassin's mace refers to a government-defined class of weapons or is merely used in the Chinese government to describe these weapons is disputed.

-Etymology and origin
+Etymology

-The term "shashoujian" is composed of three characters that literally mean "kill", "hand", and "mace", and can be interpreted in multiple different ways when translated to English, with the Foreign Broadcast Information Service using over 15 different translations from 1996 to 2005.
-Typically, "shashoujian" is rendered in English as "assassin's mace", where the two character compound "shashou" is interpreted as "assassin" and "jian" is interpreted as "mace".
-However, the term can also be translated as "killing mace", as the term "shoujian" refers to a small hand mace used in ancient China to kill heavily armoured enemies.
+The term shashoujian is composed of three characters that can be literally translated as 'kill', 'hand', and 'mace' when read separately.
+However, the combination of those characters is often interpreted in different ways when translated to English (as Chinese has many two-character words), with the Foreign Broadcast Information Service using over 15 different translations from 1996 to 2005.
+Typically, shashoujian is rendered in English as 'assassin's mace', where the two character compound shashou is interpreted as 'assassin' and jian is interpreted as 'mace'.
+However, the term can also be translated as 'killing mace', as the word shoujian refers to a small hand mace used in ancient China to kill heavily armoured enemies.
 The definite origin of the combined term shashoujian is elusive, but has its roots in Chinese folklore where the term is typically used to describe a secret weapon of surprising power used to overcome a more powerful adversary.

 Modern usage

 While the term as a figure of speech has been around for centuries and has been revived in contemporary Chinese pop culture, one of the main disputes is on its usage in a modern military context.
-The term is frequently used in Chinese military contexts to describe new weapons systems, and many American military analysts interpret this as referring to a new class or type of weapon developed by China.
-Other writers dispute this characterization, with critics of the term's usage have called it a popular expression roughly equivalent to the English idioms "silver bullet" or "trump card", and means anything which ensures success.
+The term is frequently used in Chinese military contexts to describe new weapons systems, and military analysts Bruzdzinski and Michael Pillsbury interpret this as technical terminology used by China to denote a new class of weapons that are designed to counter a superior adversary.
+In contrast, Alastair Johnston disputes this deeper meaning, describing it as being a popular expression roughly equivalent to the English idioms "silver bullet" or "trump card", and means anything which ensures success.
+The Economist also states its meaning as "trump card" or "ace up one's sleeve."